bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `storage.s3.endpoint`

-\_string_S3 endpoint to use instead of the default—for example, https://example.comDefaults to `""`.
+\_string_S3 endpoint to use instead of the default — for example, https://example.comDefaults to `""`.

 ### `storage.s3.forcePathStyle`